-The United States is the world's fifteenth-largest steel exporter.
-In year-to-date 2018 (through March), further referred to as YTD 2018, the U.S. exported 2.4 million metric tons of steel, an decrease from 2.5 million metric tons in YTD 2017.
+The United States was the world's fifteenth-largest steel exporter in 2017.
+In year-to-date 2018 (through June), further referred to as YTD 2018, the United States exported 4.9 million metric tons of steel, a decrease from 5.1 million metric tons in YTD 2017.
 U.S. exports represented about 2 percent of all steel exported globally in 2017.
-The volume of U.S. 2017 steel exports was 1/7th the size of the world's largest exporter, China, and just under 1/4th that of the second-largest exporter, Japan.
-In value terms, steel represented just 0.9 percent of the total amount of goods the U.S. exported in 2017.
+The volume of U.S. 2017 steel exports was 1/7th the size of the world's largest exporter, China, and just over 1/4th that of the second-largest exporter, Japan.
+In value terms, steel represented just 0.9 percent of the total amount of goods the United States exported in 2017.

-The U.S. exports steel to more than 150 countries and territories.
-The 2 countries labeled in the map below represent the top markets for U.S. exports of steel, receiving more than 1 million metric tons each and accounting for 88 percent of U.S. steel exports in 2017.
+The United States exports steel to more than 150 countries and territories.
+The 10 countries labeled in the map below represent the top markets for U.S. exports of steel, with the top 2 countries alone receiving more than 3 million metric tons each.
+The top 10 countries accounted for 94 percent of U.S. steel exports in 2017.